CodingPenguin1/CodingPenguin1/README.md

 ### Welcome to my GitHub page!

-I'm an undergraduate Computer Engineering student at Wright State University with an interest in Python programming and PC hardware
+I'm a graduate computer science student at the University of Cincinnati  with an interest in Python programming and PC hardware

 I daily Arch Linux on both my laptop and desktop, and have an [install guide](https://github.com/CodingPenguin1/ArchLinuxInstallGuide).
 Check out my [dotfiles](https://github.com/CodingPenguin1/dotfiles)